aspose-words/Aspose.Words-Documentation/net/getting-started/system-requirements/_index.md

 url: /net/system-requirements/
 ---

 Aspose.Words for .NET does not require any third party product such as Microsoft Word to be installed.
-Aspose.Words itself is an engine for creating, modifying, converticg, and rendering of documents in various formats, including Microsoft Word document formats.
+Aspose.Words itself is an engine for creating, modifying, converting, and rendering of documents in various formats, including Microsoft Word document formats.

 ## Supported Operating Systems

-Aspose.Words for .NET supports any 64-bit or 86-bit operating system where .NET framework, Mono or .NET Core is installed, including but not limited to the versions listed in the following table.
+Aspose.Words for .NET supports any 64-bit or 32-bit operating system where .NET framework, Mono or .NET Core is installed, including but not limited to the versions listed in the following table.

 <table>
 	<tr>